DendrouLab/panpipes/docs/workflows/qc.md

 3. For adt assay - generate the protein metadata file [example]((https://github.com/DendrouLab/panpipes/blob/main/resources/protein_metadata_w_iso.md)).
     This file is integrated into the mdata\['prot'\].var slot.
-4. Generate config file (`panpipes ingestion config`)
+4. Generate config file (`panpipes ingest config`)
 5. Edit the pipeline.yml file for your dataset
     -   this is explained step by step within the pipeline.yml file
-6. Run complete qc pipeline with `panpipes ingestion make full`
+6. Run complete qc pipeline with `panpipes ingest make full`
 7. Use outputs to decide filtering thresholds.
     -   **Note that the actual filtering occurs in the first step of Preprocess pipeline**
     -   TODO: create doc to explain the pipeline outputs

-The h5mu file outputted from `ingestion` contains concatenated raw counts from all samples in the submission file, plus qc metrics are computed, and these qc metrics are visualised in a variety of plots to aid the user to determine data quality and filtering thresholds.
+The h5mu file outputted from `ingest` contains concatenated raw counts from all samples in the submission file, plus qc metrics are computed, and these qc metrics are visualised in a variety of plots to aid the user to determine data quality and filtering thresholds.